Perfare/Il2CppDumper/.github/ISSUE_TEMPLATE/bug_report.md

 - Describe the issue

-- Upload binary executable and global-metadata.dat
+- Upload executable file and global-metadata.dat